Behaviour in Early Childhood (12001.1)

 Participation requirements

 There is a strong correlation between participation and success in higher education.
-Your participation in on-campus sessions and your engagement with online activities will enhance your understanding of this unit's content and therefore the quality of your assessment responses.
+Your participation in online tutorials and engagement with the online activities will enhance your understanding of this unit's content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 Required IT skills